tirfil/vhdTLM/README.md

 The test controller architecture constains the testbench as a sequence of transactions.

-The link between transactions and BFM components are bidirectionnal record type signals.
+The link between transactions and a BFM component is a bidirectionnal record type signal.
+As record type signal is bidirectionnal, the better is to use a resolved type (as std_logic) as record item.
 The record type signals must be initialized at the beginning of the simulation on BFM and test controller side.

 A Ready/Acknowledge mechanism is needed to synchronise the BFM and transactions.
 Ready warns the BFM of a pending transaction, Ack(nowledge) closes the current transaction.